 While the majority of Europe gives their players a hard-earned break, Boxing Day fixtures - and the myriad of matches stuffed either side - have long been a staple of the English footballing calendar, stretching well before the inception of the Premier League.

-Some managers may spent the congested festive fixture list lamenting the insanity of it all but it's clearly popular among the fans - as shown by the thousands who brave the elements, armed with turkey sandwiches, to cheer their side on each year.
+Some managers may spend the congested festive fixture list lamenting the insanity of it all but it's clearly popular among the fans - as shown by the thousands who brave the elements, armed with turkey sandwiches, to cheer their side on each year.

 10. Frank Lampard - 5

-PL Clubs on Boxing Day: West Ham, Chelsea, Man City
+PL clubs on Boxing Day: West Ham, Chelsea, Man City

 Halfway through his debut campaign as a Chelsea player, Frank Lampard hadn't quite established himself as the archetypal goalscoring midfielder he would end his career as.